Linoleum capital of the world

 However, in the 1950s and 60s sales of linoleum dwindled as consumers opted for vinyl flooring or carpets.

-Changes to women's fashion meant that vinyl was a more durable option with the trend for stiletto heals.
+Changes to women's fashion meant that vinyl was a more durable option with the trend for stiletto heels.

 The closure of some of the linoleum factories and the the loss of coal mines in the area brought large scale unemployment.